Realmzer/Neosigner-Desktop/README.md

 ### Device Not Detected

 - Reconnect your device and trust the computer
-- Install/reinstall libimobiledevice: `brew reinstall libimobiledevice`
+- Try running the setup.bat script again
 - Restart your computer and iOS device

 ## Contributing